hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks.md

 remain the same on a broad range of hardware parameters.
 The chart visualizes the superiority of the G1 over others, the weakness of the G1 on JDK 8, and the weakness of the experimental low-latency collectors for this kind of workload.
-On JDK 8, Parallel GC seems to perform better at high catchup demands than G1.
-We deemed any run where the latency stays bounded as a "yes", but for Parallel these bounds were impractically high, dozens of seconds.
+On JDK 8, ParallelOld GC seems to perform better at high catchup demands than G1.
+We deemed any run where the latency stays bounded as a "yes", but for ParallelOld these bounds were impractically high, dozens of seconds.

 The base latency, the time it takes to emit the window results, was in